redbear/Duo/docs/getting_started.md

 		Flashing Cyan	: Trying to connect to the Particle Cloud.
 		Breathing Cyan	: Connected to the Cloud.

+* If you have made the input incorrectly, you can press the 'SETUP' button for 3 seconds (you will see the RGB in blue color) at anytime to start the 'Listening Mode' again.

 #### 7. Testing

 * Now, you can test the board.
 The user part firmware is a Web Server and there a mDNS service running.